-Canberra is an interesting city full of great sights and attractions, along with a thriving dining and café scene.
+Canberra is an exciting city with incredible sights and attractions and a thriving dining and café scene.
 While there is plenty to do in the city, it is also worthwhile getting out of the city for the day to explore the scenic countryside.

 Here are some nice day trips from Canberra that you will enjoy.

-Visit the historic village of Gundaroo
+Visit the historic village of Gundaroo.

 A day trip to the wine region of Murrambateman

 The wine region of Murrambateman is the east of Gundaroo.
 If you’re a wine lover, a day trip to this excellent wine region is a must.
 Cool climate wines do well here, such as Riesling and Pinot Noir, and some of the best vineyards near Canberra are located here, including Eden Roads Wines, Four Winds Vineyard and Shaw Vineyard Estate.

 A day of skiing at the Snowy Mountains

-Head off early and in two and half hours you can reach Perisher or Thredbo for a day of skiing and playing in the snow.
-The Snowy Mountains are well worth visiting at any time of the year though, and Kosciusko National Park is a great spot to do some hiking or mountain biking, while the towns of Jindabyne and Cooma are nice places to stop in and explore.
+Head off early, and in two and a half hours, you can reach Perisher or Thredbo for a day of skiing and play in the snow.
+The Snowy Mountains are well worth visiting at any time of the year, though, and Kosciusko National Park is a great spot to do some hiking or mountain biking.
+At the same time, the towns of Jindabyne and Cooma are beautiful places near Canberra to stop in and explore.

 Drive to the Lanyon Homestead

-The stunning main home of the homestead was built in 1859 and you can enjoy a tour of the home to learn about its history and admire its charming old world features.
+The stunning main home of the property was built in 1859, and you can enjoy a tour of the house to learn about its history and admire its charming old-world features.
 Enjoy tea and scones at the café, sitting inside the historic building or at one of the outside tables on the lawn.

-Take a dip at the Cotter Reserve
+Take a dip at the Cotter Reserve.

-This scenic spot is just half an hour’s drive west of Canberra but you will feel a world away from the city.
+This scenic spot is just half an hour’s drive west of Canberra, but you will feel a world away from the city.
 Enjoy a picnic on the river with forest and tranquillity all around.
-Take a refreshing dip at one of the swimming holes on the river, visit Cotter Dam or take the kids to the fun filled playground at Cotter Avenue.
+Take a refreshing dip at one of the swimming holes on the river, visit Cotter Dam or take the kids to the fun-filled playground at Cotter Avenue.

 Drive to the ocean and visit Batemans Bay

 Canberra might be an inland city, but it is actually not that far from the east coast, so you can still enjoy a beach day trip from the city.
-Batemans Bay is the top spot that Canberrans go to when they want to visit the ocean, located just a two hour drive down Kings Highway.
+Batemans Bay is the top spot that Canberrans go to when they want to visit the ocean, located just a two-hour drive down Kings Highway.

-Visit the historic town of Bungendore
+Visit the historic town of Bungendore.

-If you’re heading to Batemans Bay, or just want to enjoy a day trip within a short drive of the city, stop in at the historic town of Bungendore.
+If you’re heading to Batemans Bay, or want to enjoy a day trip within a short drive of the city, stop in at the historic town of Bungendore.
 This little town is just a half hour’s drive east of Canberra and is full of little gems that will draw you in.